 Heads of Terms are far from a redundant step in an acquisition negotiation.
 They save you time and money, protect your business and its confidential information, and help you sell your deal to any skeptics.

 If you want to learn more about Heads of Terms—or any other legal agreements for your startup—Linkilaw’s here to answer your questions!
-Book a free consultation with our legal team to learn which agreements you do (and don’t) need for your business.
+Book a consultation with our legal team to learn which agreements you do (and don’t) need for your business.